zowe/docs-site/docs/user-guide/install-zowe-smpe.md

     GROUPEXTEND .
     ```
     * Some HIPER APARs might not have fixing PTFs available yet.
 You should analyze the symptom flags for the unresolved HIPER APARs to determine if the reported problem is applicable to your environment and if you should bypass the specific ERROR HOLDs in order to continue the installation of the FMIDs.
     * This method requires more initial research, but can provide resolution for all HPERs that have fixing PTFs available and not in a PE chain.
 Unresolved PEs or HIPERs might still exist and require the use of BYPASS.

-   2. To install the FMIDs without regard for unresolved HIPER APARs , you can add the BYPASS(HOLDCLASS(HIPER)) operand to the APPLY CHECK command.
+   2. To install the FMIDs without regard for unresolved HIPER APARs, you can add the BYPASS(HOLDCLASS(HIPER)) operand to the APPLY CHECK command.
 This will allow you to install FMIDs, even though one of more unresolved HIPER APARs exist.
 After the FMIDs are installed, use the SMP/E REPORT ERRSYSMODS command to identify unresolved HIPER APARs and any fixing PTFs.

     ```
     APPLY S(fmid,fmid,...)
 CHECK